skalenetwork/mirage-manager/docs/DKG.md

 modifier onlyBroadcastingDkg(DkgId dkg)
 ```

-_Ensures DKG is in BROADCAST stage_
+_Ensures DKG is in the BROADCAST stage_

 ### onlyAlrightDkg